Gemaur01/Hospital-Records-2021-2024-Analysis/README.md

 2. Closely monitor patients with chronic conditions who are at higher risk of prolonged stays and elevated costs.
 3. Allocate resources efficiently to departments handling high-volume medical conditions.
 4. Expand the adoption of treatments associated with shorter hospital stays.
-5. Use predictive analytics to identify potential high-cost admissions early.
-6. Continuously monitor patient demand trends to improve staffing and capacity planning.
+5. Continuously monitor patient demand trends to improve staffing and capacity planning.

 ---